AndrewKL/.net-sample/README.md

 * Install SQL Addon and go to the SQL Server add-on to specify `SampleEntities` as the alias.

-* Install SearchBox ElasticSearch Addon.
+* Install Searchly ElasticSearch Addon.

 Deploy sample application, create some records and experience real time search.